build-resource-proxy¶

 $ casual-build-resource-proxy --resource-key db2

-will use the same configuration to know which resource-proxy to spawn for a specific key in domain-configuration.
+Will produce a server (resource-proxy) with the name rm-proxy-db2-static.
+The transaction-manager will use the same configuration to know which resource-proxy to spawn for a specific key in domain-configuration.

 options¶

-.
+There are a few tweaks you can use when building a resource-proxy.
 The most common is probably to provide compiler-directives and link-directives for your specific platform.

 $ casual-build-resource-proxy --help